PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 It will take several minutes for the installation to complete.

 ::: warning
-The fan will be running while the installation is going on, so you may make sure it not blocked.
+The fan will be running while the installation is going on, so make sure it not blocked.
-Jetson will boot into initial login after flashing.
+The Jetson will boot into initial login after flashing.
 :::

 ## Jetson Network Setup